-Solo and Individual 401(k) plans are intended for owner-only businesses, or businesses where the only employees are spouses.
-Contributions are tax deductible and the money is taxed when it's withdrawn.
-This allows participants to save more as they can make contributions both as an employee and a businesses owner.
-Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance is more than $250,000.
+These are intended for people who are self-employed, or a business where the only employee is a spouse.
+Contributions can be deducted from taxable income and the money is taxed when it's withdrawn.
+This type of retirement account allows individuals to make contributions both as an employer and as an employee, providing higher contribution limits than many other individual-based retirement plans.
+Unlike other 401(k) plans, individual 401(k)s are not subject to annual filings with the IRS unless the account balance exceeds $250,000.

-The "best" plan for your will depend on your business and your and your employees' needs.
-If you're considering opening a 401(k) plan for your small Arnold, MO business, schedule a meeting with one of our advisers today to learn more about the benefits and options available to you.
+What plan works best for your and your employees depends on your business and employees.
+If you're considering establishing a 401(k) plan for your small Arnold, MO business, schedule a meeting with a member of our advisor team today to discover more about the benefits and options available to you.

-How a Financial Advisor Can Help Small Arnold, MO Businesses With Their 401(k) Plans
+How a Financial Advisor Can Help Your Arnold, MO Small Business With Your 401(k) Plans

-- Plan design — A few detailed Google searches are a poor replacement for years of experience and everyday interaction with retirement plans.
-Financial advisors can work with small business owners to design a 401(k) plan meant specifically to benefit them.
-They can help choose the right type of plan, set up contribution and matching formulas, and establish eligibility requirements.
+- Plan design — A few detailed Google searches can't come close to offering the same level of skill and experience as a licensed advisory firm.
+Financial advisors can work with small business owners to design a 401(k) plan that meets the specific needs of their business and employees.
+They can help choose the plan that most benefits you, set up contribution and matching formulas, and establish eligibility requirements.

-- Initiating and managing a plan — There are numerous requirements you must adhere to when initiating your small business 401(k).
+- Establishing and operating a plan — There are numerous requirements you must adhere to when beginning your small business 401(k).
 You have to: